gibgib1212/Rm-skin/readme.txt

 04042024

 	- Supported 9key
-	- Added the ability to freely change the height and width of notes
+	- Added the function to freely change the height and width of notes
+	- Update readme.txt

+---- ver0.2.0

+04112024

+	- Added option to set fast and slow threshold
+	- Renewed some parts in judge, combonumber, etc..
+	- Deleted "User's manual.pdf"
 	- Update readme.txt